Ban on plastic bags comes close to reality in a 3rd state

 Lawmakers are facing a Monday deadline on a budget agreement.
 Negotiations on other aspects of Cuomo’s proposed $175 billion spending plan are continuing Friday, with the Senate and Assembly expected to start passing budget bills Sunday ahead of the April 1 start of the state’s 2019-2020 fiscal year.

-Lawmakers have also agreed on a measure that would close two yet-to-be-determined state prisons.
-Cuomo announced last month he wanted to close three prisons because of the state’s declining inmate population.
+Lawmakers have also agreed on a measure that would close up to three yet-to-be-determined state prisons.
+Cuomo announced last month he wanted to reduce the number of facilities because of the state’s declining inmate population.

+The budget will also contain a provision requiring employers to give workers three hours off to vote on election day.

-Cuomo and lawmakers also have agreed to congestion tolls to ease traffic in the busiest parts of Manhattan and fund transit improvements, but details are still being discussed.
+Another provision set for the budget would impose congestion tolls to ease traffic in the busiest parts of Manhattan and fund transit improvements, but details are still being discussed.

 Revenue from the tax would go to transit.